 1. Foxtail millet

 Foxtail millet, or indigenously called Kakum/Kangni.
-Foxtail millet contains blood-sugar balancing healthy carbohydrates.
+It contains blood sugar balancing healthy carbohydrates.
 The iron and calcium content present in it also helps strengthen immunity.
 What more?
 It helps regulate your blood cholesterol and increases HDL cholesterol levels in your body.

 2. Finger millet/Ragi

 3. Pearl millet/Bajra

-Pearl millet or bajra is incredibly nutrient-dense.
-It contains minerals such as calcium and magnesium, protein, fibre and iron.
-Practising daily consumption of pearl millet can be very beneficial for your health, such as helping you fight against Type II Diabetes.
+Bajra is incredibly nutrient-dense.
+It contains minerals such as calcium and magnesium, protein, fiber, and iron.
+Practicing daily consumption of pearl millet can be very beneficial for your health, such as helping you fight against Type II Diabetes.

 Buckwheat is the millet type you should consume if you want to lose weight.
 It makes for a healthy food option for diabetes, helps lower blood pressure, and improves cardiovascular health.
 Buckwheat also fights against diseases such as gallstones, childhood asthma, and breast cancer.

 5. Little millet

 Millets are rich in several beneficial nutrients such as phosphorus, magnesium, copper, manganese, and so on.
-Incorporating millet into your diet can help because of the following millet benefits –
+Incorporating them into your diet can help because of the following benefits –

 1. Aids weight loss

-The calorie content of millets is incredibly low, and so, they are a great food product for weight loss hopefuls.
-Not just those looking to lose weight, millet benefits people who are conscious of their fitness too.
+The calorie content of millet is incredibly low, and so, they are a great food product for weight loss hopefuls.
+Not just those looking to lose weight, it benefits people who are conscious of their fitness too.
 It helps them maintain their energy level throughout the day without having to eat to refuel themselves constantly.

 Millets also keep you satiated for longer than other carbohydrates.
-When you consume millets, you feel fuller for longer as they take some time to get digested and absorbed into your body.
-You don’t have to reach out for unhealthy snacks, as a result.
+When you consume them, you feel fuller for longer as they take some time to get digested and absorbed into your body.
+You don’t have to reach out for unhealthy snacks.